CIS-OrgTest/support/Security.md

 Go to the organization's [team page](https://github.com/orgs/18F/people) and click **Make Public**.

+## USCIS Pilot Organization Structure

+-  One organization will contain all USCIS teams
+-  Users will only be able to get access to the organization by invite from a current administrator within the environment
+-  There will be a total of 50 private repositories for the entire organization for the first month
+-  Team and repo nomenclature – make repo and team names specific to their access and system i.e. USCIS-WriteTeam-Repo1 (System-Access-Repo)
+-  Private repository access will be granted on a team by team basis subject to the Configuration Manager.
+A backup system will be put in place in case an emergency recovery is needed

 ## Teams

 Teams can give you [`administrative`, `write`, or `read` permissions](https://help.github.com/articles/permission-levels-for-an-organization-repository/).
 Even if you have `write` access into a repository, we _strongly_ encourage the submission of pull requests for improvements or fixes.

 Contractors or external government collaborators should only be added to teams with scoped `write` permissions to the respositories they're working on.
 They should *never* have `administrative` level rights.
 In order to separate out these permissions, create a team in the format of `projectname-admins` for government staff if necessary.

+## Team Structure

+-  There will be an Owners team which will govern the organization
+-  Each project will have its own team within the organization
+-  Teams will be comprised of selected and authorized users from within the USCIS
+-  Users will be added to teams by the designated administrators of those teams
+-  Users can be associated with multiple teams if necessary
+-  Users will be documented by their knowledge and expertise
+-  Users will have a .gov email associated with their account
+-  Access permissions (Read/Write/Admin) will be set at the team level
+-  Designated team administrators will set rules and regulations for their team members

 ## Additional resources